 No matter if you’re presenting your design draft in-person meetings, via video conferencing or via email.
-As you’ve reached this point you have collected a couple of specific questions which you can now address to the feedback provider.
+As you’ve reached this point you have collected a couple of specific questions which you can now address to the reviewer.

-So, when asking for design feedback, I recommend including the following steps (no matter if you’re in a in-person meeting or you’ve sent out a link to your design draft):
+So, when asking for design feedback, I recommend including the following steps (no matter if you’re in an in-person meeting or you’ve sent out a link to your design draft):

-- Clarify and give context: As a designer asking for design feedback you’re the person in charge for running the design feedback process & meeting.
-Clarify any assumption and give context of the current state of the design draft.
+- Clarify and give context: As a designer asking for design feedback you’re the person in charge of running the design feedback process & meeting.
+Clarify any assumption and give context on the current state of the design draft.